Myunderscore/maiia-redux/README.md

 3. run project
 npm start

-Important: access to the basket is open only after click on login button ;)
+Important: access to the basket is open only after click on sign in button ;)

 ############# framework, libraries, API
 - React